EthanHenrickson/EthanHenrickson/README.md

 - 👋 Hi, I’m @EthanHenrickson
-- 👀 I’m interested in becomign a Full-Stack dev
-- 🌱 I’m currently learning at Bemidji State University
-- I'm currently building out Alanda.pro.
-An excersie app that will keep track of all your workouts and allow you to create your own workouts.
-- Im proficient in Sveltekit, Svelte, Javascript, Node JS, and Python.
+- Im proficient in Sveltekit, Typescripts, and C#

 <!---
 EthanHenrickson/EthanHenrickson is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.